dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   <tr> <td valign="top">Advice Implementation</td>

-  <td><p>On completion of the Statement of Advice, we will calculate an implementation fee.
+  <td valign="top"><p>On completion of the Statement of Advice, we will calculate an implementation fee.
 This fee will be calculated on a time basis.
 If you request our assistance to implement the recommendations made, we will charge the implementation fee.
 We will disclose this fee and the implementation services it covers in the Statement of Advice.

   There is no minimum implementation fee.